 Behind every stock there is a business

-The first part highlights that you should allocate that part of your savings that you don't need to spend for the next few years and could even afford to lose and it is better to own a property where you live before you start allocating significant part of your capital on stock investments.
-Lynch also emphasises that a person has to have certain qualities to be a successful investor including making decisions with incomplete information.
+The first part highlights that you should allocate that part of your savings that you don't need to spend for the next few years and could even afford to lose, and it is better to own a property where you live before you start allocating a significant part of your capital on stock investments.
+Lynch also emphasises that a person has to have certain qualities to be a successful investor, including making decisions with incomplete information.
 Other key qualities include patience, common sense, self-reliance, a tolerance for pain, open-mindedness, detachment, persistence, humility, flexibility, willingness to admit mistakes, ability to ignore general panic.

-This section of the book has also a short summary of key behavioural challenges as every investor passes in and out of three emotional states: concern, complacency, and capitulation.
+This section of the book also has a short summary of key behavioural challenges as every investor passes in and out of three emotional states: concern, complacency, and capitulation.
 He's concerned after the market has dropped or the economy seemed to falter, which keeps him from buying good companies at bargain prices.
 Then after he buys at higher prices, he gets complacent because his stocks are going up.
 This is precisely the time he ought to be concerned enough to check the fundamentals, but he isn't.
-Then finally, when his stocks fall on hard times and the prices fall to below what he paid, he capitulates and sells in a snit.
+Then, finally, when his stocks fall on hard times, and the prices fall to below what he paid, he capitulates and sells in a snit.